mhdawson/micro-app-framework/README.md

 The framework handles opening a pop-up page with the appropriate size of the application GUI page.
-If you configure the browser to allow javascript to close windows it will also close the window/page from which the application is launched
+If you configure the browser to allow javascript to close windows it will also close the window/page from which the application is launched.

 # Examples

 Examples of existing apps using the framework are shown in the following sections.

-These existing micro-apps are a good starting point when you want to create your first application based on the framework
+These existing micro-apps are a good starting point when you want to create your first application based on the framework.

 ## micro-app-timezones

-Simple micro-app to keep track of the current time for people you work with
+Simple micro-app to keep track of the current time for people you work with.

 [micr-app-timezones](https://www.npmjs.com/package/micro-app-timezones)